Women in Ministry

 Biblical Basis for Women and Men in Ministry

-Women in senior levels of leadership in the church is not embraced by all Christian faiths.
+Women in senior levels of leadership in the church is not embraced by all Christian denominations.
 However, with careful biblical, historical and theological scholarship, we believe God's will is for the equal inclusion of women and men.

 Search the Scriptures with us and find evidence that the Holy Spirit continues to gift both women and men in all aspects of leadership, eldership and service in the Christian church.
 Here’s the evidence: